pillepelle-123/fb_konva_new/CONTRIBUTING.md

-# Contributing to FB Konva Application
+# Contributing to freundebuch.io Application

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.